 Boards found in Ancient Sumeria, in the royal tombs at Ur (~2500BC), Mesopotamia made during this period seem to be some sort of race game.
 The ancient Sumerian name of the game is not known although it is often referred to as the Royal Game of Ur.

-The rules of the game as it was played around 2500BC are not know at all but the same boards were still in use a century or two before the birth of Christ and archeologists have discovered the rules for the game played at that time on some cuneiform tablet dated at 177/176BC.
-The early games show a variety of patterns on the board but the consistent factor is that five rosettes always appear.
+The rules of the game as it was played around 2500BC are not known at all but the same boards were still in use a century or two before the birth of Christ and archeologists have discovered the rules for the game played at that time on some cuneiform tablets dated at 177/176BC.
 Game historians have argued and conjectured as to how the game might have been played.
-Some boards that have been found only feature the rosettes and all boards seem to feature rosettes in similar patterns leading most people to suppose that only the rosettes are significant.
-But, as can be seen from the pictures, others boards have different symbols within the squares.
-To this author, the other symbols seem to be more than just decoration - they are quite clearly denoted and artistically consistent with the rosettes so it seems possible that these symbols also meant something.
+The early games show a variety of patterns on the board but the consistent factor is that five rosettes always appear on the same squares on each board leading most people to suppose that only the rosettes are significant.
+But, as can be seen from the pictures, some boards have different symbols within the squares.
+The other symbols seem to be more than just decoration - they are quite clearly denoted and artistically consistent with the rosettes so it seems possible that these symbols also meant something.
 So, it's this author's guess, given that the formal gaming authorities presumably didn't exist, that there were probably several popularly played sets of rules going around and also, as likely as not, several types of board.
 Perhaps the boards found in the tombs, being royal, had not only more ornate boards but also more ornate rules to match?

 One factor that has been controversial is the path that the counters take around the board but H.J.R.
 Murray's original guess is the most elegant.
 He suggested that entry is made on the row on the fourth square from the left (in the top right picture) going left.
 One player enters on the top row, the other on the lower.
 When the counter reaches the corner, it moves to the middle row and travels along.
-When it reaches the penultimate square in that row it turns again going to the opposite row to that which it started and then travels around the outside of the 2 x 3 rectangle before returning back down the middle row and off the board where it came entered.
-This makes a path of 27 squares, the 28th move being to bear off the board.
-A shorter version of this has the pieces departing from the board into the same gap but immediately after the fourth rosette - a path of 16 squares, the 17th being to bear off.
-Either way, every fourth square of the path is a rosette.
+When it reaches the penultimate square in that row it turns again going to the opposite row to that which it started and then travels around the outside of the 2 x 3 rectangle before returning back down the middle row and off the board into the gap whence it entered.
+This makes a path of 27 squares or 28 moves if you count the bear off the board.
+A shorter version of this, favoured by myself, has the pieces departing from the board into the same gap but immediately after the fourth rosette - a path of 16 squares, the 17th being to bear off.
+For both of these conjectures, every fourth square of the path is a rosette which also matches the Game of 20 Squares design show later.
+Irving Finkel, who knows more about the game than anyone else, favours an even shorter route of 14 squares (15 moves) which is the same except that it avoids the 2 squares on the opponent's third of the board although this path means that a rosette is not found on every fourth square.

 The Sumerian boards appear to be the ancestors of boards found at Egyptian sites which are 1500 years younger and on which the Egyptian Game of Twenty Squares was played, presumably in a similar fashion.
 The boards sometimes came in the form of a box inside which the pieces were held - often these boards had a different gaming pattern on the reverse side - usually a Senet board.
 The pattern for the game is similar to that of "Ur" - at one end a block of 4 x 3 squares lies and then extending from the middle of one side of 3, lies a row of 8 more squares.
 It is as if the Egyptians moved the 2 blocks of 2 squares on either side at the other end from the edge to the middle row.
 The 3 rosettes are found in the same places on the 4 x 3 block with another at the far end of the "handle" and a fifth positioned centrally between the other 2 rosettes on the middle row.